 Our Diversity Policy applies to all Alumina Limited employees, including contractors and consultants acting on the Company's behalf, and includes the recruitment and selection process, terms and conditions of employment including pay, promotion, work assignment, and training as well as any other aspect of employment.
-The Company also recognises that work-life balance and priorities are important and vary according to individual circumstances and established an objective of offering more diverse work-life outcomes.
-As a result, a Flexible Work Arrangement Policy was adopted in 2013.
+The Company also recognises that work-life balance and priorities are important and vary according to individual circumstances and has an objective of offering more diverse work-life outcomes.
+As a result, a Flexible Work Arrangement Policy has been in place since 2013.
 The Company's approach to diversity is designed to ensure that the Company offers an attractive and challenging work environment for securing and retaining talented and professional employees.
 Any appointment process is conducted in reference to the Diversity Policy and the Company's diversity objectives.
-Responsibility for oversight of diversity matters including an annual review and report on the relative proportion of women and men in the workforce of the Company, has been delegated to the Nomination Committee.
+Responsibility for oversight of diversity matters, including an annual review and report on the relative proportion of women and men in the workforce of the Company, has been delegated to the Nomination Committee.
 Details of the policy are set out under the policies section of the Company's website at www.aluminalimited.com/diversity-policy.

 The Diversity Policy includes a commitment by the Board of Directors to establishing measurable objectives for gender diversity.
-Alumina Limited's diversity objectives since their introduction are:
+Alumina Limited's current diversity objectives are:

-CURRENT OBJECTIVES RESULI To engage consultants who support and promote the Company's diversity policy, including assisting to identify additional suitably qualified external female candidates Achieved throughout 2016 To ensure that candidate lists for permanent employee positions are recognisably diverse by age, sex or ethnicity Achieved in 2016 To ensure that in the interview process for each executive position (ie CEO level immediate management level below CEO) there is at least one appropriately qualified female candidate and at least one female on the interview panel Achieved in 2016 To consider diversity when reviewing board succession plans with the aim to improve gender representation and diversity Achieved throughout 2016 That the Company has at least one female Non-Executive Director Achieved throughout 2016
+CURRENT OBJECTIVES RESULT To engage consultants who support and promote the Company's diversity policy, including assisting to identify additional suitably qualified external female candidates Achieved throughout 2017 To ensure that candidate lists for permanent employee positions are recognisably diverse by age, sex or ethnicity Achieved throughout 2017 To ensure that in the interview process for each executive position (ie CEO level, immediate management level below CEO) there is at least one appropriately qualified female candidate and at least one female on the interview panel Achieved throughout 2017 To consider diversity when reviewing board succession plans with the aim to improve gender representation and diversity Achieved throughout 2017 That the Company has at least one female Non-Executive Director Achieved throughout 2017